Frequently Asked Questions

 The registration fee goes to help cover the costs of field permits; team equipment (bases,balls, catcher's gear, etc.); player uniforms; umpires (Minors and above); field maintenance; end-of-season trophies; and other expenses.
 Registration fees only cover part of operating costs and are supplemented by corporate team sponsorships.

-As we are a non-profit community organization, we set our fees to cover the actual costs per player, with no profit above the costs.
+As we are a non-profit community organization, we set our fees to cover the actual costs per player.
 We have had kept our rates fairly steady the past three years.
 Our fees are comparable to other similar baseball organizations in the area.
-If you compare the number of games we offer compared to other programs you may discover MCLL is a better value!
+If you compare the number of games we offer compared to other programs, MCLL is a much better value!

 4. What is your refund policy?

-Our full refund policy is on the web site.
+Our full refund policy is on the web site here: Refund Policy

 5. What is the sibling discount?